How to Clean Garage Floors

 - Scrub.
 Dip a stiff bristle brush or push broom into your solution or lightly pour it onto the concrete.
 Scrub the floor in sections.
 It's best to start far away from the door and move toward it as you clean so you won't have to step all over your freshly cleaned floor.

 - Soak.
-Let the cleaning solution soak for 5-7 minutes to penetrate soils.
+Let the cleaning solution soak for 5-7 minutes to penetrate stubborn stains.
 Do not allow it to dry on the surface.

 - Rinse.
 If you haven't already, open the garage door.
 Turn your garden hose on very low, and again, start farthest away from the door.
 Rinse the entire floor with clean water and allow it to runoff toward the street.
-Simple Green Oxy Solve Concrete and Driveway Cleaner meets the U.S. EPA's Direct Release criteria, meaning it is safe to rinse into oceans, lakes and streams.
+Simple Green Oxy Solve Concrete and Driveway Cleaner meets the U.S. EPA's Direct Release criteria, meaning it is safer for outdoor use and contact with soil, oceans, lakes, and streams.

 - Repeat.
 Move to a new section and repeat until the entire floor is clean.

-TIP: Once you've cleaned your garage floor, you can prevent future stains by coating the surface with an epoxy or paint.
+TIP: Once you've cleaned your garage floor, you can prevent future stains by coating the surface with a concrete sealant, epoxy or paint.